mjhecht/keendreams/src/content/blog/understanding-crytocurrency.md

 pubDate: July 21 2025
 description: "A wide-ranging exploration of crypto: its significance, synergy with AI, ethical critiques, and what it means for value, governance, and collective imagination"
 ---
-The following is a lightly edited transcript of a conversation I had with ChatGPT o4, shared as a public exploration of cryptocurrency, AI, and values-aligned technology.
+The following is a lightly edited transcript of a conversation I had with GPT-4o, shared as a public exploration of cryptocurrency, AI, and values-aligned technology.

 :::human
 Hi, is cryptocurrency here to stay?
 Sure... but would it be good for me to invest in it?
 I've read about it and have a rough understanding, but would like to know more.